-There is something about building a snowman: rolling big snowballs, piling them up one on top of the other and choosing just the right accessories!
+There is something magical about building a snowman: rolling big snowballs, piling them up one on top of the other and choosing just the right accessories!
 Don’t let the cold prevent you from building a snowman.
-Even if it’s from paper, it can still have all the classic attributes – while keeping its snowman charms.
+Even if it’s made out of paper, it can still have all the classic attributes – while keeping its whimsical snowman charms.

 - Blue, black, red and orange cardstock paper